firesidetoolkit/firesidetoolkit.github.io/support.md

 goes, uncheck the "Use Location Defaults" box and enter the X and Y coordinates in the appropriate fields under the "Use Location Defaults" box (X coordinates may range from -959 to 960, Y coordinates may range from -539 to 540).
 To select the destination of the button, choose either the "Path," "Path Group," or "Hub" radio button in the "Target Navigable" section.
-Select which path, path group, or hub you would like on the drop down menu next to the "Path" radio button.
+Select which Path, Path group, or hub you would like on the drop down menu next to the "Path" radio button.
 Click the "Create Button" button and a new button will appear on the "Current Buttons" list on the button left of the screen.
 The button will be named by the button's ordering in comparison to the other buttons.
 The names will refresh whenever you return to the "Buttons" tab.
 Click the "Save" button at